RealMerican/dbimportdata/README.md

 # dbimportdata
+Code written by E. Liu
-importing data from imdb for use in db code written by E. Liu
+Imports data from imdb for use in db